Elisabeth Maria Post: Arnhem

 The main character of Het land is Emilia, an independent young woman, having lost her fiancé, who, averse to social conventions, tries to live her own life on the land.
 She befriends Eufrozyne, who lives in the city.
 This friendship of souls keeps them both on the narrow path of virtue: after all, the women want to see each other again in the hereafter and remain united.
 Emilia interprets the transition from day to night to day as the transition from life to death and from there to eternal life.
 The seasons symbolise the phases in human life: after the dead winter comes the spring of eternal life.
 This debut novel was a success: two more editions were published the same year, the fourth in 1794.

 In Voor eenzaamen, Post breaks through the traditional pastoral illusion that shepherds are gallant philosophers: her Veluwe shepherd is a pitifully obtuse human being, but nevertheless a creature of God.
 In the prose fragment "De hoop", Post gives spectacular afterlife fantasies: the deceased person can travel through creation as a spiritual body at the speed of light, and will encounter higher life forms on other heavenly bodies.
-Finally, Post's novel Reinhart is based on the letters of her brother Hermanus Hillebertus from Guyana, although Post herself denied that it was a biographical account.
+Finally, Post's epistolary novel Reinhart is based on the letters of her brother Hermanus Hillebertus from Guyana, although Post herself denied that it was a biographical account.
 The exotic setting offered a strong opportunity for the exercise of literary sensibility and for moralising commentary on the eternal destiny of human beings and the certainty of the Christian afterlife.
 The novel is the first Dutch fictional account of life in the Dutch West Indies, and Post is one of the few Dutch authors of the time who discusses both the degrading and unchristian nature of slavery and the virtuous and natural life of the Indians.
 Reinhart's accounts of the native Indians and the African slaves reflect the intellectual conflict between the Enlightenment noble savage motif and the realities of slavery.
 Post shows how a fundamental opponent of slavery can become tolerant of the practice for economic reasons, albeit as a good master who treats his slaves humanely.
 The novel was reprinted (1798), and published in German translation in 1799–1800.